JayPatelCodes/connect-four-minimax/README.md

 # connect-four-minimax
-A Connect Four game against a bot that utilizes the minimax algorithm and alpha and beta pruning to pick ideal moves.
+A Connect Four game against a bot that utilizes the minimax algorithm and alpha-beta pruning to pick ideal moves.